ryco117/distort-server/README.md

 The homeserver is created with nodejs and stores its data to a MongoDB database.
 It can be interacted with remotely through REST API calls.
 A privately managed IPFS node must be exposed to the homeserver for pushing and receiving messages.

-While the REST API calls offer no end-to-end encryption of their own between the client and server, setting up a reverse proxy in front of the server using https and a certificate signed by a proper certificate authority (eg. Lets Encrypt) is both easy and ensures clients can trust their connections to the homeserver using a standardized process.
+While the REST API calls offer no end-to-end encryption of their own between the client and server, one is highly recommended to create a reverse proxy in front of the server, using HTTPS with a signed certificate.
+The certificates can be signed either by a recognized Certificate Authroity (eg., Lets Encrypt) or be self-signed on the condition that the client trusts the signing certificate.

 ### Build
 ##### Docker Build